Written by Slawomir (“Swavak”) Gromadzki, MPH

 When we carefully study the physiology of our immune system we quickly get an impression that somehow our immune system behaves in an incredibly intelligent way.
 It is also clear that the immune system is very closely connected to the brain and nervous system and that white blood cells respond to different physiological and even psychological needs.
 One scientist trying to express this idea even suggested that leukocytes behave like “pieces of brain scattered all over the body”.

 There is no doubt brain is the most important part of the human body.
 Brain in our organism is like a “king” or a “boss” and because of that, no cell, including the immune system cells ever question any information, signals or anything coming from the brain.
 That is why the placebo or nocebo effect (a positive or negative attitude of the brain) can impose such a powerful effect on the body’s physiology and health.

 Knowing this we can draw some very important conclusions which will help us to understand how mental attitudes and emotions can influence the immune system cells to either destroy thyroid or stimulate it to make more hormones.

-We know that great majority of both hypothyroidism and hyperthyroidism are caused by abnormal and harmful response (behaviour) of the immune system.
-The autoimmune form of hypothyroidism is called Hashimoto’s disease and in case of hyperthyroidism it is Graves disease.
+We know that the great majority of both hypothyroidism and hyperthyroidism are caused by the abnormal and harmful response (behaviour) of the immune system.
+The autoimmune form of hypothyroidism is called Hashimoto’s disease and in case of hyperthyroidism, it is Graves disease.